rhiot/rhiot/docs/readme.md

 shared by all the cloudlet instances in the cluster.
 Also the device registry cache used internally by Device Management Cloudlet will be automatically synchronized between the deployed cloudlet instances.
-All you need to do, is to be sure that you have the [IP multicast](https://en.wikipedia.org/wiki/IP_multicast) enabled for your local network, so the JGroups cluster can be established between the cloudlets instances.
+All you need to do, is to be sure that you have the [IP multicast](https://en.wikipedia.org/wiki/IP_multicast) enabled for your local network, so the JGroups cluster can be established between the cloudlet instances.

 Keep in mind that each clustered instance of the Device Management Cloudlet exposes both REST and LWM2M API, so you can take advantage of load balancing over all the APIs available.